solovpro/solovpro/README.md

 #About me

-###- 🔭 I’m currently working on search for part-time work and
+###- 🔭 I’m currently working on search for part-time work
 ###- 🌱 I’m currently learning Jest react, mobX and slightly GraphQL
 ###- ⚡ Fun fact: I have married and me 18 years :D